rectorphp/rector/docs/init_command.md

 vendor/bin/rector init
 ```

-This will create a `rector.php` if it doesn´t already exist in your root directory with some sensitive defaults to start with.
+This will create a `rector.php` if it doesn't already exist in your root directory with some sensitive defaults to start with.

 ```php
 // rector.php